01 of 05

 Gathering the Necessary Tools

 Not everyone opens their action figures, but for those of us who do, it can be a trying and tiring process.
-I've always been someone who ripped open a package as soon as I could, and that has resulted in damaged figures and bent cardbacks more times than I care to count.
+Maybe you've always been someone who ripped open a package as soon as you could, and resulting in damaged figures and bent cardbacks.
 These tips will make sure you and your figures make it through the process safely.

 02 of 05